 - Does the platform score candidates granularly for each question, as opposed to 0 or full marks?

-- Does the platform give you the ability to adding own questions if you want to?
+- Does the platform give you the ability to add your own questions if you want to?

 Do they help with setting up the assessments?

-The most basic solution that companies provide are standardised tests.
+The most basic solution that companies provide is standardized tests.
 These should ideally come in a range of seniority/ difficulty levels.
-Some companies go a bit further and give access to a library of questions so you can setup tests according to your needs.
-And some companies go a step even further and create customized tests in accordance with the job description.
+Some companies go a bit further and give access to a library of questions so you can set up tests according to your needs.
+And some companies go a step even further and create customized tests per the job description.

 Does the platform cover all the technical skills you might need to test candidates for?